rxnlabs/wp-composer/README.md

 ### Optional Requirements

-> **Note:** Only needed if you're using as a plugin and not as a WP-CLI package. omposer is useful in a lot of other scenarios.
+> **Note:** Only needed if you're using as a plugin and not as a WP-CLI package.
+Composer is useful in a lot of other scenarios.
 Learn more about [Composer](https://getcomposer.org/doc/00-intro.md).

 * [Composer](https://getcomposer.org/)